Bright, Herby Three Bean Salad

 When you are cooking the spelt for this recipe, make some extra, which is nice to have later in the week in pilafs, soups and stews.
 Soak 1 cup spelt grains in water to cover overnight.
 Drain the spelt.
 Bring three cups of water or broth to a simmer in a medium-sized pot over medium high heat, add the drained spelt, and simmer for about 1 hour until the spelt is tender.

-The dressing is quite thick, close to a pesto-ish paste, but it distributes itself perfectly over all of the ingredients.
+The dressing is quite thick, close to a pesto-ish paste, but it distributes itself perfectly over all of the ingredients when you toss the whole thing together.
 Change up the herbs as you like, and feel free to add some other fresh vegetables as well, like diced zucchini, tomatoes or avocado, but add those shortly before serving.

 You can make this salad up to three days ahead of time and store it covered in the fridge.